Is your company aligned with the new purchase model?

 68% of consumers become more likely to buy from a particular business after reading positive ratings;

-85% said that online evaluations influence purchase (62% said they strongly influence).
+85% said that online reviews influence a purchase (62% said they strongly influence).

-How to use online assessments to reach Consumers 4.0
+How to use online reviews to reach Consumers 4.0

 1 ー Accept the huge power of influence of the new consumer 4.0 and use it in your favor